 Health Risks from Disturbed Rodent Droppings

-Rodent droppings pose significant health risks when disturbed due to aerosolization of pathogens such as hantaviruses, leptospires, and salmonella.
+Rodent droppings pose serious health risks when disturbed due to the aerosolization of infectious pathogens such as hantaviruses, leptospires, and salmonella bacteria.

 Summary